Healthcare Professionals, Take Note!

 Here’s How It Comes to Life in Schools

-- School-based vaccination clinics (we call them Flu Vaccine Days) are scheduled for October or as soon as the vaccine is available.
+- School-based vaccination clinics (we call them Flu Vaccine Days) are scheduled in the Fall before influenza season begins.

-- The flu vaccine program is completely voluntary.
-Parent/Guardian consent will be required for all students.
+- The influenza vaccine program is completely voluntary.
+Parent/Guardian consent is required for all students.

-- For more information about the types of information we share with and collect from students, please find the consent form here.
+- For more information about the types of information we recommend sharing with and collecting from students, please find the consent form here.

 - Some students under age 9 may need a second dose for full protection against the flu.
-We’ll be directing them to their regular healthcare providers to receive the second dose as needed.
+SLIV programs may also provide that second dose or direct them to their regular healthcare providers as needed.

-- Health insurance information is collected as insurers may help pay the cost of immunizations administered by Shoo the Flu, but there is no cost to students or their families.
+- Health insurance information is collected as insurers may help pay the cost of administered immunizations administered, but there is no cost to students or their families.

-The nurses vaccinating students will determine if a student is eligible for vaccination based on parent/guardian responses to the consent form medical questions.
-The nurses will take great care to ensure each student receives the vaccine best suited to his or her needs.
-The type of vaccine students receive will be based on their medical history and vaccine supply.
-National recommendationswill indicate the type of vaccine that will be offered at Shoo the Flu participating schools.
+The healthcare professionals vaccinating students will determine if a student is eligible for vaccination based on parent/guardian responses to the consent form medical questions.
+They will take great care to ensure each student receives the vaccine best suited to his or her needs.
+The type of vaccine a student receives will be based on their medical history and vaccine supply.
+National recommendations will indicate the type of vaccines that will be offered at participating schools.